erenkulaksiz/Notal/README.md

 ## Technical features

-- TypeScript as primary programming language
+- TypeScript
 - NextJS 12.1.6 + React 18 as primary tech stack, Vercel as primary host
 - Authentication via Google and GitHub
-- SWR, PWA, SSR & Workbox ready (see ./notal-ts/worker/index.js for workbox development logs)
+- SWR, PWA, Workbox ready (see ./notal-ts/worker/index.js for workbox development logs)
-- Uses Tailwind on frontend for styling, `framer-motion` for cool animations, `next-themes` for Dark theme and `react-beautiful-dnd` for beatiful drag drop experience
+- Uses `tailwindcss` on frontend for styling, `framer-motion` for cool animations, `next-themes` for Dark theme and `react-beautiful-dnd` for beatiful drag drop experience
-- MongoDB & serverless functions on backend with custom controller
+- MongoDB & serverless functions on backend with custom API controller (see ./notal-ts/src/api/controller)
 - Secure session management using Firebase Auth
-- Custom components made just for Notal, each of them has different purpose and different styles with fully customizable option (NotalUI)
+- Introducing NotalUI, each components made custom for just for Notal, which even has Modal and Toast components built-in
 - Comes with Google Material Icons
 - Google Analytics for analytics, page views and page view times: LCP, TTFB and FCP